Passenger Rules & Policies

 - Strollers, baby carriages, and portable shopping carts must be folded and stowed underneath the seat.
 It is mandatory that the aisles be kept clear for safety reasons

-- Weapons including knives, swords, and hazardous materials such as batteries and gasoline cans are prohibited
+- Hazardous materials such as batteries and gasoline cans are prohibited

 Bike Rack Policy